hsvu/Notes/COMP3131-Notes/src/Lecture_02/Lecture_02.md

 We can also concatenate strings, if we have \\(x\\) and \\(y\\) adding y onto x or concatenating x and y gives us \\(xy\\)

-if x is key and y is work xy is keyword.
+if x is key and y is word xy is keyword.

 Not too complicated, but do note that with this we have this property with \\(\epsilon\\)